-A channel with unvarying cross-section and the constant bottom slope is called a prismatic channel.
+A channel with an unvarying cross-section and a constant bottom slope is called a prismatic channel.
 All artificial channels are usually prismatic.
-The rectangular, trapezoid, parabola and circle are the most commonly used shapes of prismatic channels.
+The rectangular, trapezoid, parabola, and circle are the most commonly used shapes of prismatic channels.

-A channel with either varying cross-section or the varying bottom slope is called a non-prismatic channel.
+A channel with either a varying cross-section or a varying bottom slope is called a non-prismatic channel.
 The natural channels are usually prismatic.

 - Rigid Boundary Channels

 - Mobile Boundary Channels

 A channel with an immovable bed and sides is known as a rigid boundary channel.

 Example: Lined canals, sewers, and non-erodible unlined canals.

 If a channel boundary is composed of loose sedimentary particles moving under the action of flowing water, the channel is called a mobile boundary channel.

 Example: An alluvial channel is a mobile boundary channel transporting the same type of material comprising the channel perimeter.

 - Small Slope Channels

 - Large Slope Channels

-An open channel having a bottom slope of less than 1 in 10 is called a channel of small slope (Chow, 1959).
+An open channel having a bottom slope of less than 1 in 10 is called a channel of a small slope (Chow, 1959).
 The slopes of ordinary channels, natural or artificial, are far less than 1 in 10.

-An open channel having a bottom slope greater than 1 in 10 is called a channel of small slope (Chow, 1959).
+An open channel having a bottom slope greater than 1 in 10 is called a channel of a small slope (Chow, 1959).
 Some artificial channels like drops and chutes have far more than 1 in 10.